Using the Archives

 - The copyright law of the United States (title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction (including a digital photograph or copy of a digital file) for purposes in excess of "fair use," that user may be liable for copyright infringement.
-Georgia Tech reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
+Georgia Tech reserves the right to refuse to accept a reproduction order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-- Researchers must make a written request to the Georgia Tech Archives for permission to publish any materials from its Archives.
+- Researchers must make a written request to the Georgia Tech Archives for permission to publish any materials from its Archives and Special Collections.
 Georgia Tech assumes no responsibility for copyright violations or for any other legal issues (including the release of student information, health information or otherwise restricted information) resulting from the use or publication of archival materials.
 It is the responsibility of the researcher to secure any necessary permission from the appropriate copyright holder to quote, publish, or reproduce items from the Georgia Tech Archives, and to acknowledge in print that the materials are used or published with permission of Georgia Tech.

 266 4th Street NW